europeana/media-player/README.md

 - **manifest** the url of the IIIF manifest for the media item

- It's possible to override the following settings by providing them in the options object
+ It's possible to set the following options to extend / change the default player

 - **editor** url, allows to configure an external editor so that editing is not done on the page itself.
+- **language** 2 character iso 639-1 language code, all official languages of the European Union are supported.
+The default language is English.

 ### Example